 Sr. No Particulars "Legal Representative" means a person who in law represents the Legal Representative estate of a deceased Member.
 Words importing the masculine gender also include the feminine Gender gender.
 "In Writing" and "Written" includes printing lithography and other In Writing and Written modes of representing or reproducing words in a visible form.
 The marginal notes hereto shall not affect the construction thereof.
 Marginal notes "Meeting" or "General Meeting" means a meeting of members.
 Meeting or General Meeting "Month" means a calendar month.
 Month "Annual General Meeting" means a general meeting of the Annual General Meeting Members held in accordance with the provision of section 96 of the Act.
 "Extra-Ordinary General Meeting" means an Extraordinary General Extra-Ordinary General Meeting of the Members duly called and constituted and any Meeting adjourned holding thereof.
-3 3 3 "National Holiday" means and includes a day declared as National National Holiday Holiday by the Central Government. , "Non-retiring Directors" means a director not subject to retirement Non-retiring Directors by rotation.
+333 3 "National Holiday" means and includes a day declared as National National Holiday Holiday by the Central Government.
+"Non-retiring Directors" means a director not subject to retirement Non-retiring Directors by rotation.
 "Office" means the registered Office of the Company.
 Office "Ordinary Resolution" and "Special Resolution" shall have the Ordinary and Special meanings assigned thereto by Section 114 of the Act.
-Resolution "Person" shall be deemed to include corporations and firms as well Person as individuals.
-1 613011 "Proxy" means an instrument whereby any person is authorized to Proxy vote for a member at General Meeting or Poll and includes attorney TTOXY duly constituted under the power of attorney.
-"The Register of Members" means the Register of Members to be Register of Members kept pursuant to Section 88(1) (a) of the Act.
-Register of Members Words importing the Singular number include where the context Singular number admits or requires the plural number and vice versa.
-Singular Humber The Statutes means the Companies Act, 2013 and every other Act Statutes for the time being in force affecting the Company.
-Statutes "These presents" means the Memorandum of Association and the These presents Articles of Association as originally framed or as altered from time mese presents to time.
-"Variation" shall include abrogation; and "vary" shall include Variation abrogate. - 411441011 "Year" means the calendar year and "Financial Year" shall have the Year and Financial Year meaning assigned thereto by Section 2(41) of the Act. .
-Sar ana i mandal i Cal Save as aforesaid any words and expressions contained in these Expressions in the Act to Articles shall bear the same meanings as in the Act or any statutory bear the same meaning modifications thereof for the time being in force. in Articles SHARE CAPITAL AND VARIATION OF RIGHTS 3.
-The Authorized Share Capital of the Company shall be such amount Authorized Capital ] as may be mentioned in Clause V of Memorandum of Association of atirorized capital the Company from time to time.
-4. The Company may in General Meeting from time to time by Increase of capital by the - Ordinary Resolution increase its capital by creation of new Shares Company how carried which may be unclassified and may be classified at the time of issue into effect in one or more classes and of such amount or amounts as may be into enect in one of more classes and of such amount of amounts as May be
+Resolution "Person" shall be deemed to include corporations and firms as well Person as individuals. reison "Proxy" means an instrument whereby any person is authorized to Drown vote for a member at General Meeting or Poll and includes attorney Proxy duly constituted under the power of attorney.
+"The Register of Members" means the Register of Members to be Pagistar of Mambars kept pursuant to Section 88(1) (a) of the Act.
+Register of Members Words importing the Singular number include where the context Singular number , Singular number admits or requires the plural number and vice versa.
+Statutas The Statutes means the Companies Act, 2013 and every other Act Statutes for the time being in force affecting the Company.
+There were suite "These presents" means the Memorandum of Association and the These presents Articles of Association as originally framed or as altered from time to time.
+Mawiakian "Variation" shall include abrogation; and "vary" shall include Variation abrogate.
+"Voor" moons the calcular year and "Financial Year" shall have the Veen and Fine resid Veen "Year" means the calendar year and "Financial Year" shall have the Year and Financial Year meaning assigned thereto by Section 2(41) of the Act.
+Francisco de Alexandre Save as aforesaid any words and expressions contained in these Expressions in the Act to Articles shall bear the same meanings as in the Act or any statutory bear the same meaning modifications thereof for the time being in force. in Articles SHARE CAPITAL AND VARIATION OF RIGHTS Aughanta 10 to 1 3.
+The Authorized Share Capital of the Company shall be such amount Authorized Capital as may be mentioned in Clause V of Memorandum of Association of the Company from time to time.
+4. The Company may in General Meeting from time to time by Increase of capital by the Ordinary Resolution increase its capital by creation of new Shares Company how carried which may be unclassified and may be classified at the time of issue into effect in one or more classes and of such amount or amounts as may be